tdewin/best-practices-guide/resource_planning/repository_sobr.md

 Performance policy places dependent incremental backup files on a different extent from the corresponding fulls.
 In order to choose which extent will hold the different files when using the performance policy, for each extent users are able to assign it a “role”.

 ![SOBR-image02.png](..\media\SOBR-image04.png)

+**Important**: When using integrated deduplication devices, virtual synthetic operations may not work, if the full and incremental backup files are placed on separate extents.
+Please use Data Locality mode instead.

 Users can configure each repository of the group to accept full backups, incremental backups or both.
 As soon as a new backup chain is stored into a performance Scale-out Backup Repository, the different files are place in accordance to the policy itself.